 Allegany State Park is sometimes misspelled as Allegheny State Park

-Get out of the house and come join in the fun as Allegany State Park launches a new series of hikes called “3rd Saturday Treks.”
-As the name implies, these free, family-friendly hikes will take place on the 3rd Saturday of each month all year long.
+Get out of the house and come join in the fun as Allegany State Park continues its series of hikes called “3rd Saturday Treks.”
+As the name implies, these free, family-friendly hikes take place on the 3rd Saturday of each month all year long.

 Join Allegany State Park as they celebrate National Public Lands Day with their 14th year of participation!
 National Public Lands Day is our nation’s largest one-day event designed to give people a chance to give back to the public lands they love by volunteering for a few hours on a variety of service projects that enhance both the park and the visitor experience.